gaveen/dotfiles/keyboards/README.md

 ### Dedicated keys for tactile guiding
 There are usually at least two homing keys in a keyboard (e.g., "F" and "J" with a distinct feel to touch on a QWERTY keyboard, "5" on a number pad).
 In addition, the four corners of a rectangular keyboard are prime spots to have dedicated keys you can find just by touch.

-Therefore, I have used Esc, Del, Arrow, and Ctrl on the four corners.
+Therefore, I have used Esc, Del, Page Down, and Ctrl on the four corners.
 Colemak layer has T and N in place for the homing positions.
 Since I approach a keyboard with both hands at an inwards angle, my thumb home positions ended up being on the bottom row directly below my index finger home positions.

 ## Current Layouts